CorewareLtd/llfix-live-cloud-demo/README.md

 https://gallantgravy37.grafana.net/public-dashboards/86bfd130cd0a4b9fac04e49942a07209

+Note that metric updates may take a short while to appear in Grafana.

 The FIX server responds to all incoming NewOrderSingle messages (35=D) with fully filled ExecutionReport messages (35=8).

 To connect to the server and send orders, you can use the session details below: